Organization Stakeholders Meeting in Rome on 27-28 September 2016

-“JASPERS is a key player in delivering EU’s Cohesion Policy and a key part of the joint EIB-EC funded advisory offer, with important synergies with other programmes”, said EIB Vice President Jan Vapaavuori.
-Over the years, he added, “JASPERS has adapted to the needs on the ground and promptly responded to the requests of development of all categories of projects assisted by European Structural and Investment Funds”.
+“Organization is a key player in delivering EU’s Cohesion Policy and a key part of the joint EIB-EC funded advisory offer, with important synergies with other programmes”, said EIB Vice President Jan Vapaavuori.
+Over the years, he added, “Organization has adapted to the needs on the ground and promptly responded to the requests of development of all categories of projects assisted by European Structural and Investment Funds”.

-Normunds Popens, Deputy Director General for Implementation of the European Commission (DG Regional and Urban Policy), also underlined JASPERS flexible approach: “Advice covers major projects, but also non-major projects and horizontal assignments, depending on specific demands from JASPERS beneficiaries”.
+Normunds Popens, Deputy Director General for Implementation of the European Commission (DG Regional and Urban Policy), also underlined Organization flexible approach: “Advice covers major projects, but also non-major projects and horizontal assignments, depending on specific demands from Organization beneficiaries”.
 Popens announced during the meeting that DG Regional and Urban Policy approved on 26 September the first project ever under the new Independent Quality Review procedure (Vilnus Bypass – 3rd phase in Lithuania).